joh04667/sql-joins-practice1/README.md

         WHERE products.description IN ('diet pepsi');
 ```

 5. Get the number of orders for each customer.
-NOTE: It is OK if those without orders are not included in results.
 ```sql
         SELECT first_name, last_name, COUNT(line_items.quantity)
         FROM customers